Best Supplements for Reduced Anxiety

 Across 10 studies, 8 reported beneficial effects of passion flower on anxiety, with the predominant effect size being small.
 The evidence is strongest for acute anxiety in clinical settings (e.g., prior to dental or surgical procedures), with doses around 260–500 mg of Passiflora incarnata used.
 Effect sizes were predominantly small, though a few studies reported moderate effects.

-Dose: 260-500 mg of Passiflora incarnata (single dose, typically 30-60 minutes before a procedure) - Moderate evidence8 studies
+Dose: 260-500 mg of Passiflora incarnata (single dose, typically 30-60 minutes before a procedure) - Moderate evidence9 studies

 Across 4 studies, 3 reported beneficial effects of Lactobacillus rhamnosus HN001 on reduced anxiety, with effect sizes ranging from small to moderate.
-The strongest evidence comes from a randomized controlled trial in 423 pregnant and postpartum women, which found a significant reduction in clinically relevant anxiety (OR=0.44).
-The median study duration was 730 days, but this reflects only one study; effects were observed in pregnant and postpartum women, with a smaller neutral study in children.
+One neutral study found no significant effect.
+The most-studied population is pregnant and postpartum women, and effects were typically observed over a median study duration of 730 days (2 years) in the one study that reported duration.

 - ModeratePassion FlowerAcross 10 studies, 8 reported beneficial effects of passion flower on anxiety, with the predominant effect size being small.
 The evidence is strongest for acute anxiety in clinical settings (e.g., prior to dental or surgical procedures), with doses around 260–500 mg of Passiflora incarnata used.
 Effect sizes were predominantly small, though a few studies reported moderate effects. · Dose: 260-500 mg of Passiflora incarnata (single dose, typically 30-60 minutes before a procedure)8 beneficial2 neutral10 studies